 What is the best ganglion cyst treatment?

 There are non-surgical treatment options for ganglion cysts; for cysts on the wrist and cysts on the finger.
 The first option is to do nothing – the mass may just go away on its own.
 If the cyst is not painful, not limiting activity, and not too big or uncomfortable, this is a good option.
-A brace or splint will prevent hyperextension, which makes the pain worse.
+A brace or splint will prevent hyperextension, the position that makes the pain worse.

 Puncture or aspiration is the next thing to consider.
 Putting a needle in the mass may decompress it and allow the fluid inside to escape under or through the skin.
 Depending on where the cyst is, it may be near nerves or a major artery – make sure the doctor or nurse putting a needle in your cyst knows where these structures are.

 I use the term puncture because it’s very difficult to draw out the thick clear jelly that’s often inside ganglion cysts.
 Usually, if the cyst is close to the skin, the jelly comes out through the hole made by the needle.
-I use a numbing shot first, then a larger needle to make a small hole in the wall of the cyst.
+The doctor may use a numbing shot first, then a larger needle to make a small hole in the wall of the cyst.
 I recommend a splint after this to allow the cyst wall to seal off.
 This is done in the office.